Water Backup vs Water Overflow: What is Covered by Your Homeowners Insurance?

 - Any mechanical device used to transport water into the home

-This is NOT the same as water overflow.
-The way to spot the difference often comes from the way the water looks and where the clog is in the toilet/plumbing.
+Water backup is NOT the same as water overflow.
+The difference is often determined from the way the water looks and where the clog is in the toilet/plumbing.
 Water Overflow water is usually clear/barely dirty as it has never entered the plumbing system.

 Water backup water is often brown/black/grainy as it comes from deeper within the plumbing system.